Lori Lightfoot: Casino

-After legislation expanding gambling in Illinois was passed by the state legislature at the start of June 2019, Lightfoot announced that the city would commence study of where a Chicago casino would be located.
+After legislation expanding gambling in Illinois was passed by the state legislature at the start of June 2019, Lightfoot announced that the city would commence a study of where a Chicago casino would be located.
 Lightfoot's predecessors had long sought to obtain a casino for the city.
-While the state did not approve a city-owned casino (reportedly preferred by Lightfoot, as it had been by her predecessors); state legislation allowed for a privately owned casino from which the city would receive one third of tax revenue generated.
-Lightfoot has continued to push, however, for the state to authorize a casino jointly owned by the city and state and with a lesser effective tax rate than the passed legislation specified.
+While the state did not approve a city-owned casino (reportedly preferred by Lightfoot, as it had been by her predecessors); state legislation allowed for a privately owned casino from which the city would receive one-third of tax revenue generated.
+Lightfoot continued to push, however, for the state to authorize a casino jointly owned by the city and state and with a lesser effective tax rate than the passed legislation specified.

-On May 5, 2022, Lightfoot announced that she had selected the bid from the Bally's Corporation to construct a casino resort on the west bank of the Chicago River.
+On May 5, 2022, Lightfoot announced that she had selected a bid from the Bally's Corporation to construct a casino resort on the west bank of the Chicago River.

+Christopher Columbus statue

+In July 2020, Lightfoot directed that a statue of Christopher Columbus be removed from Grant Park.
+After the murder of George Floyd, protesters had attempted to knock over the statue and had engaged in a violent confrontation with police.

+In March 2022, attorney George Smyrniotis sued Lightfoot for defamation.
+The lawsuit claimed that Italian-Americans were unhappy with the removal of the Columbus statue, and that a tentative deal had been struck to assuage their concerns by allowing the statue to be displayed in an annual Columbus Day parade.
+According to Smyrniotis, Lightfoot—angry over the proposal regarding the display of the statue—suggested during a Zoom call that she would revoke the parade permit if the statue were to be displayed.
+Smyrniotis added that Lightfoot had questioned his competence, berated him and others with obscenities, and asserted that she had "'the biggest d*** in Chicago'".
+For her part, Lightfoot contended that the lawsuit's "'deeply offensive and ridiculous claims'" were "'wholly lacking in merit'".

 City Council

 Lightfoot's first executive order as mayor limited "aldermanic prerogative", a practice under which Chicago aldermen were granted an effective veto over matters in their wards.

-On May 28, 2019, Lightfoot unveiled proposals to revise the operating rules of the Chicago City Council.
-Among other things she proposed live streaming video of committee meetings, changes to strengthen the rule on conflicts of interest and the transfer of control over TIF subsidies to the council's Committee on Economic and Capital Development.
+On May 28, 2019, Lightfoot unveiled proposals to revise the Chicago City Council operating rules.
+Among other things, she proposed live streaming video of committee meetings, changes to strengthen the rule on conflicts of interest, and the transfer of control over TIF subsidies to the council's Committee on Economic and Capital Development.

-Lightfoot has butted heads with embattled Alderman Ed Burke.
-On May 29, 2019, during the first city council meeting, over which Lightfoot presided, she held her ground in debating issues with Alderman Burke.
-On May 31, after indictments were brought against Burke, Lightfoot called for his resignation.
+On May 31, 2019, after indictments were brought against Alderman Edward M. Burke, Lightfoot called for his resignation.

 On June 5, 2019, Lightfoot outlined further ethics reform proposals for the city council.

-Crime

-It was reported that by June 17, 2021, Chicago led the nation in mass shootings, average approximately one per week.
-In response to the third mass shooting in four days, Lightfoot said: "We are part of a club of cities to which no one wants to belong: cities with mass shootings."